-The project includes both local activities and mobilities (learning/teaching/training activities).
-The activities focus on roots and cultural heritage and include topics such as: life in the past, folk stories, music and dance, migration, cuisine or language.
-During the workshops we will also deal with several European issues.
+The project included both local activities and mobilities (learning/teaching/training activities).
+The activities focused on roots and cultural heritage and included topics such as: life in the past, folk stories, music and dance, migration, cuisine or language.
+During the workshops we also dealt with several European issues.

-In this project we are going to achieve the following objectives and concrete results:
+In this project we achieved the following objectives and concrete results:

-2. Printed outputs - Book of stories, a brochure about the project, a photobook, newsletters, promotional materials
+2. Printed outputs - Book of stories, a brochure about the project, a photobook, e-magazines, newsletters, and various promotional materials.

-3. Online outputs - web, facebook page, e-Twinning, e-magazines, logo
+3. Online outputs - web, facebook page, Twinspace, e-magazines, logo.

-4. Development of international cooperation in the partner schools and strengthening the cooperation of the schools with municipalities, libraries, community centres and houses of culture at the local level
+4. Development of international cooperation in the partner schools and strengthening the cooperation of the schools with municipalities, libraries, community centres and houses of culture at the local and regional level.

 7. Extending (or gaining) the knowledge about various UNESCO sites.

-8. Development of friendship with students and colleagues from partner schools
+8. Development of friendship with students and colleagues from the partner schools.

 10. Exchange of good practices and methods of work with young people

-The participants are students aged 14-19 from six countries from various parts of Europe, from various cultural, social, geographical background, their headmasters, teachers, other school staff and parents.
-We are going to involve public into our activities, too, particularly responsible people from municipalities, libraries, community centres.
-In the activity "Interview with older people" and creating "Book of stories" old people will be involved to share their life experience.
-Each school will involve at least 30-50 participants in local activities and 15 students in mobilities.
+The participants were students aged 14-19 from six countries from various parts of Europe, from various cultural, social, geographical background, their headmasters, teachers, other school staff, parents and grandparents.
+We involved public into our activities, too, particularly responsible people from municipalities, libraries, and community centres.
+In the activity "Interview with older people" and creating "Book of stories" old people were involved to share their life experience.
+Each school involved more than 50 participants in local activities and 12-15 students in mobilities.

-During the activites we will use various methods of work - presentations, workshops, discussions and debates, interviews, excursions, seminars, lectures, role-play activities, intercultural activities etc. We are going to use methods of both formal and informal education.
+During the activites we used various methods of work - presentations, workshops, discussions and debates, interviews, excursions, seminars, lectures, role-play activities, intercultural activities etc. We used methods of both formal and informal education.

-The project will have a desired impact on the participating schools, it will help to start or extend their international partnerships and activities, the schools will be more popular for next newcomers and public will learn more about school activities.
-People not connected with schools so far can learn about the schools activities and maybe find some kind of cooperation.
-The students and teachers of the partner schools will improve their skills and will become more interesting for the labour market.
+The project had a desired impact on the participating schools, it helped to start or extend their international partnerships and activities, the schools became more popular for next newcomers and public learned more about school activities.
+People not connected with schools so far could learn about the schools activities and foumd some ways of cooperation.
+The students and teachers of the partner schools improved their skills and became more interesting for the labour market.

-Motivation of the students and teachers for future international cooperation will increase and the awareness about Erasmus+ programme and other matters regarding the European Union will be enlarged.
-The project will help the participants to become aware of the roots, history, traditions and cultural heritage of their country and to overcome prejudices and stereotypes about other cultures.
+Motivation of the students and teachers for future international cooperation increased and the awareness about Erasmus+ programme and other matters regarding the European Union was enlarged.
+The project helped the participants to become aware of the roots, history, traditions and cultural heritage of their country and to overcome prejudices and stereotypes about other cultures.
 This is an important fact particularly in countries where anti-European forces are getting stronger and in the times when Europe looks back to its roots.

-The schools will also strengthen cooperation with municipalities, libraries or community centres and will be also able to offer future students the gained experience.
-And above all, the participants will gain and develop their competences and will become more educated, more cultural and more interesting for labour market.
+The schools also strengthened their cooperation with municipalities, libraries or community centres and will be also able to offer future students the gained experience.
+And above all, the participants gained and developed their competences and became more educated, more cultural and more interesting for labour market.